 How Can I Tell My Bearded Dragon Is Suffering From MBD?

 This is a tough one because by the time symptoms start to show it’s already quite serious.
-However, some symptoms will show earlier than others, so all is not necessarily lost provided your Beardie gets some treatment as soon as possible.
+Some symptoms will show earlier than others.
+If you get treatment for your bearded dragon quickly they can recover well.

 Symptoms of MBD include muscle tremor or twitching, lethargy and a loss of appetite.
-If Beardie looks weak compared to usual this could be a sign of Metabolic Bone Disease.
+If your bearded dragon looks weak compared to usual this could be a sign of Metabolic Bone Disease.

 The above video isn’t one of ours, but is available on YouTube and gives you an idea of what the tremors might look like.

-Young beardies with MBD will not grow as quickly as they should, leading to a stunting of their growth which will mean they’re likely to always be smaller than they should be.
+Young bearded dragons with MBD will not grow as quickly as they should.
+This will result in stunted growth.
+They’re likely to always be smaller than they should be.

 The jawline may begin to look softer and the lower jaw may begin to recede.

-Significant MBD will cause limb weakness, leading to easily broken limbs from relatively minor traumas such as jumping down from logs or rocks and will lead to deformed limbs as they can’t heal properly.
-Limbs may become paralysed, usually starting with the back limbs – so if your bearded dragon is dragging himself around the vivarium with his hind legs not working this could be MBD.
+Significant MBD will cause limb weakness, leading to easily broken limbs from relatively minor traumas.
+Jumping down from logs or rocks can lead to deformed limbs as they can’t heal properly.
+Limbs may become paralysed, usually starting with the back limbs.
+If your bearded dragon is dragging himself around the vivarium with his hind legs not working this could be MBD.
 Though this one might also be due to impaction.

-Significant MBD will lead to deformities, paralysis and ultimately death of your Beardy so it’s essential you look out for the signs by interacting with your dragons and spotting when anything is unusual.
+Significant MBD will lead to deformities, paralysis and ultimately death of your bearded dragon.
+It’s essential you look out for the signs by interacting with your dragons and spotting when anything is unusual.

 How Can I Fix MBD?